Vitalia Diatchenko

-Vitalia Anatolyevna Diatchenko (Виталия Анатольевна Дьяченко; born 2 August 1990) is a Russian professional tennis player.
+Vitalia Anatolyevna Diatchenko (Виталия Анатольевна Дьяченко; born 2 August 1990) is a Russian tennis player.
 Her career-high singles ranking is world No. 71, achieved on 17 November 2014.
-On 21 February 2011, she peaked at No. 60 in the doubles rankings.
+On 21 February 2011, she peaked at No. 60 in the WTA doubles rankings.

 Career

-2009: Grand Slam debut
+2009: Major debut

 Diatchenko's first Grand Slam tournament was Roland Garros, where she 2009 qualified for the main draw.
-In the tournament, she upset world No. 75 player, Mathilde Johansson, before she lost to then-world No. 1, Dinara Safina.
+In the tournament, she upset world No. 75, Mathilde Johansson, before she lost to then-world No. 1, Dinara Safina.

 In 2009, she lost the finals of Pattaya Open along with Yulia Beygelzimer to opponents Tamarine Tanasugarn and Yaroslava Shvedova, in straight sets, and of Tashkent Open with Ekaterina Dzehalevich to Tatiana Poutchek and Olga Govortsova, in three sets.

 2010

 In 2010, she lost the final of the Portugal Open with Aurélie Védy to opponents Anabel Medina Garrigues and Sorana Cîrstea.

 At the French Open, she was beaten in the third round of qualifying by Misaki Doi.
 At the Wimbledon Championships qualifying, she lost in the second round to Monica Niculescu in two sets.

-Diatchenko also participated in events on the ITF Circuit: she won the tournament in Darmstadt, Germany; in the final, she beat eighth seeded German player Julia Schruff.
+Diatchenko also participated in events on the ITF Circuit: she won the tournament in Darmstadt, Germany, where she defeated eighth-seeded German player Julia Schruff in the final.

-Then she lost her fourth WTA International doubles final with partner Tatiana Poutchek, at Copenhagen to German pair Anna-Lena Grönefeld/Julia Görges.
+Then she lost her fourth WTA Tour doubles final with partner Tatiana Poutchek, at Copenhagen to German pair Anna-Lena Grönefeld/Julia Görges.